 The academy is smaller than an average-sized secondary school.
 The catchment area is Sinfin and Normanton.
 According to the Ofsted Inspection Data Summary Report (IDSR) January 2018 the students at the academy are in the top quintile for students eligible for Free School Meals, having English as an Additional Language and for the school deprivation indicator.
 The proportion of disadvantaged students is almost twice the national average.
 Almost more than half of the students speak English as an additional language and just less than half of the students are from ethnic minorities, which is well above the national average.
-A proportion of the students have special educational needs and/or disabilities.
-There are students in receipt of an education health and care plan.

-The academy supports a specific on-site behavioural support unit to serve a very small number of students from the school who are at serious risk of permanent exclusion.
-A small number of students attend off-site provision at Kingsmead School in Derby.
+The academy has a specific on-site support unit to serve a very small number of students from the school who are at serious risk of permanent exclusion.